-In September 2015, Hydro One and three of its subsidiaries were served with a class action suit in which the representative plaintiff is seeking up to \$125 million in damages related to allegations of improper billing practices.
-Hydro One intends to defend the action.
+Hydro One Inc., Hydro One Networks, Hydro One Remote Communities, and Norfolk Power Distribution Inc. are defendants in a class action suit in which the representative plaintiff is seeking up to \$125 million in damages related to allegations of improper billing practices.
+A certification motion in the class action is pending.
 Due to the preliminary stage of legal proceedings, an estimate of a possible loss related to this claim cannot be made.